bradwestness/bradwestness.github.io/_posts/2022/2022-04-12-record-collection-equality.md

 var p4 = new PersonRec("Brad", "Westness");

 Console.WriteLine($"Are these objects equal? {p3 == p4}.");
-// Output: Are these objects equal? true.
+// Output: Are these objects equal?
+True.
 ```

 This works as long as all the properties on the `PersonRec` type are primitives, or other `record` types.